erik-perri/m2-event-log/.docs/custom-placeholders.md

 link to always use the most up to date name, or no link can be returned if the banner no longer exists.

-*See Helper/Placeholder/\*Placeholder.php for more examples.*
+*See Placeholder/Handler/\*Handler.php for more examples.*

-## Create placeholder class
+## Create handler class

-The placeholder class must implement `PlaceholderInterface`.
+The handler class must implement `HandlerInterface`.

 ```php
 <?php